 The education incentive pay program allows employees with AA/AS, BA/BS and/or Graduate degrees in a non-job-related degree area to be considered for eligibility to receive education incentive pay.
 However, other degree areas not listed above must be approved in writing by the Chief of Police and Human Resources.
-The City reserves right to determine which degrees are eligible for this pay.
+The City reserves the right to determine which degrees are eligible for this pay.

-The parties agree that Education Pay is special compensation and shall be reported as such to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(2).
+The parties agree that special compensation shall be reported to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571 (a)(2).